garylirocks/quickrefs/azure-devops.markdown

 Variables defined at the entry pipeline file are available to all nested templates, NO NEED to pass them as parameters.

+CAREFUL: If a variable is not defined, it will be rendered as `$(myVar)`, which typically causes error, so you may want to give it an empty string as value.

 #### Naming

 Variable names **can't** be prefixed with `endpoint`, `input`, `secret` and `securefile`